sbcgua/mockup_loader/README.md

 ## Contributors

 Major contributors are described in [CONTRIBUTORS.md](/CONTRIBUTORS.md).
-You are welcomed to suggest ideas and code improvements ! :)
+You are welcomed to suggest ideas and code improvements ! :) Let's make ABAP development more convenient.

 ## Publications